SpeechifyInc/string-tracker/README.md

 # String Tracker
 A library for operating on strings while maintaining changes and index maps transparently.
 This is done by keeping a list of add, remove and regular string changes.
 The array starts as the following

+## This Project is WIP

+- [ ] 100% coverage using Test262 alongside manual tests
+- [ ] Fuzzer based testing
+- [ ] Performance testing and optimization

 ```js
 const text = "hello world"
 // Internal changes array is ["hello world"]